w41203208/Learning-GO/MingLog/readme.md

 ### Struct

-- Message：use to pack string and other field to be a message and put in writerCore
+- XMessage：use to pack string and other field to be a message and put in writerCore
-- WriterCore：define by self, writer message to destination -
+- WriterCore：define by self, writer message to destination
+- XEncoder
+- XMessageWriter
+- XMessageWriterPool

 ### Design